White Wind Zen Community

 Financial Hardship

 If you are experiencing severe financial hardship and so are unable to offer the suggested amount of dana, please email Mishin godo, the treasurer, to let us know at mishin at gmail dot com.
-When a student isn't able to offer the full suggested dana contribution, it is appropriate to offer a regular samu contribution of 8-10 hours per month; please contact Saigyo ino at saigyo at gmail dot com to arrange a samu schedule.
+When a student living within commuting distance of the monastery is not able to offer the full suggested dana contribution, it is appropriate to offer a regular samu contribution of 8-10 hours per month; please contact Saigyo ino at saigyo at gmail dot com to arrange a samu schedule.

 "May all beings be happy